-She always made sugar cookies, but there was one year where I bravely stepped out of my comfort zone and made candy cane cookies.
+Although my step-mom always made sugar cookies, I stepped out of the box one year and made candy cane cookies.

-I only made them that one year, but EVERY single Christmas since then my daughter has asked me if we could make them again!
+Ever since that one year, my daughter has asks me if we can make them again!

-I’ve said no in years past for various reasons, but mostly because the recipe we used called for a lot of sugar.
+I’ve often said no for various reasons, but mostly because the recipe we used called for a lot of sugar.

-Now, the question that’s probably burning a hole in your mind right now is, why would you make a SEPARATE type of cookie using the exact same dough?
+Now, you might be wondering, why would you make a SEPARATE type of cookie using the exact same dough?

 Oh friends – these cookies look like candy canes!

 First, half of the dough is tinted red.
-Then you roll scoops of dough into ropes, twist them together and bake them into one amazingly delicious cookie!
+Then you roll scoops of dough into ropes.
+Then twist them together into candy cane shapes and bake them into amazingly delicious cookies!

 As always, there are a lot of variations on this classic recipe.
 Let’s talk about them so you know what kind of options you have.

-After several test batches of cookies using all purpose and whole wheat (and nearly every combination between the two), I settled on using 100% all purpose flour for these cookies.
+- Flour.
+I tested several batches of cookies using all purpose and whole wheat.
+100% all purpose flour works the best for these cookies.

+- Toppings.
 Cut-out sugar cookies are typically iced, but candy cane cookies are not.
 Instead, they’re sprinkled with a mixture of crushed peppermint candies and sugar.
+(See my method below!)

 I took 6 mini candy canes and 2 tablespoons of Turbinado sugar and pulsed them together in my blender.
 I ended up using only half of the mixture, so I wrote the recipe below using less.

 I also don’t recommend whizzing these into oblivion.
-That makes a super fine powder that isn’t as pretty looking on the cookies and doesn’t carry quite enough mint for my tastes.
+That makes a super fine powder that isn’t as pretty on the cookies.
+Plus, it doesn’t carry quite enough mint for my tastes.

 One last tip for these cookies: be sure to read the entire recipe through all the way.
-There’s no hoops to jump through or anything tricky, but there are a few moving parts when you’re rolling and twisting and I want your cookies to be amazing!
+There’s no hoops to jump through or anything tricky, but there are a few moving parts.
+There’s rolling and twisting and I want your cookies to be amazing!

 - KitchenAid Mixer (check out 30+ Creative Ways to Use a KitchenAid Mixer)